For Joe Biden, long path to a potentially crucial presidency

 For Joe Biden, long path to a potentially crucial presidencyNew

-When Joe Biden takes the stage as the Democratic Party’s presidential nominee, the lifelong politician will offer himself to a wounded, meandering nation as balm — and as a bridge.
+As Joe Biden took the stage as the Democratic Party’s presidential nominee, he was ready to offer himself to a wounded, meandering nation as balm — and as a bridge.
 From the start, Biden has run his campaign essentially as a moral and competency case against President Donald Trump.
 It hasn’t always fit with the loudest factions of his party.
-But it now allows him to cast a wide net based as much on arguments about his and Trump’s character as about the policy differences across the far-left, Biden’s mainstream liberal core and anti-Trump Republicans.
-Trump tried to counter Biden on Thursday with an appearance near Biden’s boyhood home in Scranton, Pa.
+But it allows him to cast a wide net based as much on arguments about his and Trump’s character as about the policy differences across the far-left, Biden’s mainstream liberal core and anti-Trump Republicans.
+And his reintroduction to the nation Thursday night showed that will be his approach for the remaining 75 days until Election Day.